-HB 261 by Representative Botana relating to Boating Safety and SB728 by Senator Garcia relating to Liveries.
-These bills are currently not identical and are comparable.
+Liveries-These bills are currently not identical and are comparable.
 We anticipate these bills to become companion bills as they move forward.
 These bills were originally supposed to be glitch bills to fix the livery insurance issue from last Legislative Session.
 MIAF was on board to fix the livery issues, but unfortunately the House Bill went further than just a glitch fix for liveries and was originally filed to make everyone boating in Florida have a boating safety card.
 (Currently Florida law is anyone born on or after January 1, 1988, may not operate a vessel with ten horsepower or more unless they have a state issued identification card or drivers license indication they are in possession of a boating safety card issued by the commission, an International Certificate of Competency, a boating safety card or certificate from another state or U.S. Territory, or a Canadian Pleasure Craft Operator card.)
-The House Bill was placed on the agenda this week in House Agriculture, Conservation and Resiliency Committee.
+The House Bill was placed on the agenda the first week in House Agriculture, Conservation and Resiliency Committee.
 The bill was amended to now state that anyone born on or after January 1, 1960, now must take the boating safety course.
 Marine Industries Association of Florida has registered their opposition to the sponsor, Representative Botana, on this issue several times.
 Even with the latest amendment MIAF still opposes this change and will try to continue to work with the sponsor.
-We have asked to have this language removed so we could work on substantial boating safety legislation for next Session.
 The bill has two more committee stops before it is ready for the House floor.